 If you’d like to see a graphical representation of how the flu virus attacks your body, you can check out these images of the virus from the CDC.

-According to the CDC, the flu shot should not be given to:
+The flu shot should NOT be given to:

 - Those who are younger than six months

 - Those who have had life-threatening allergies or reactions to the vaccine